HumanCellAtlas/metadata-schema/docs/structure.md

 ## Recording the standards

-The schema will be stored as a series of individual documents which are related to entities and modules associated with them e.g project.json, assay.json, sample.json.
-These documents should be stored in a single versioned control repository alongside any documentation about the schema, the meaning of their contents or the update process.
+The schema will be stored as a series of individual documents which are related to entities and modules associated with them *e.g* project.json, biomaterial.json, sequencing_process.json.
+These documents are stored in a single versioned control GitHub repository alongside documentation about the schema, the meaning of their contents, and the update process.

-The metadata schemas are maintained in the [metadata-schema repo](https://github.com/HumanCellAtlas/metadata_schema/json_schema) in the Human Cell Atlas GitHub organisation.

- The Metadata Working Group will review this process on a yearly basis and ensure it is meeting the needs of the working group.
-If at any point the process becomes problematic, changes will be made to ensure metadata update is not a blocker for the consortium as a whole.

 Using GitHub, anyone will be able to propose changes to the schema through pull requests.
 Only a specified list of committers will be allowed to approve pull requests and issue new versions of the metadata standards.